Insality/druid/api/components/widgets/mini_graph_api.md

 - **content** (_node_)

 <a name="layout"></a>
-- **layout** (_druid.layout_): The component used for managing the layout of nodes, placing them inside the node size with respect to the size and pivot of each node
+- **layout** (_druid.layout_): Druid component to manage the layout of nodes, placing them inside the node size with respect to the size and pivot of each node.

 <a name="prefab_line"></a>
 - **prefab_line** (_node_)